wrykid/TangerexTemplate/README.md

 # TangerexTemplate
-(doesnt get updated now since discontinued, but be ready for the coffeine one. if the servers will be good then i will not make.)
+(doesnt get updated now since discontinued, but be ready for the nebula one. if the servers will be good then i will not make.)
 (NOT MINE)
 (DISCONTINUED SINCE TGX HAS REBRANDED)